Direct-to-Plate Photopolymer Gravure

 Welcome support of

-There is something uniquely soulful about gravure prints.
-It is still seen as a form of alchemy, crushing ink into paper.
-And because the plate has an emulsion of photopolymers you can go beyond transferring only your photographic images to the plate.
-You can let DTP open a whole world of mark making and composition that will take your work new places, places that classic gravure never will.
+The Soulful Print is how many refer to DTP (Direct-to-Plate).
+There is something uniquely emotive about DTP gravure prints, a form of alchemy, crushing ink into paper.
+And because the plate has an emulsion of photopolymers, you can go beyond transferring only your photographic images to the plate.
+You can let DTP open a whole world of mark-making and composition that will allow you to take your work to new places.
+Maybe that is why the response of critics, curators, and collectors is so positive to DTP prints.

-DTP produces gravure quality prints from UV sensitive plates without the need of a vacuum or contact frame, transparency films, screens or carbon tissue, while eliminating the need for multiple baths of Ferric Chloride.
-There is no longer the need to go through the laborious process of plate masking, etching, etching again and again, deoxidating the plate again and again – then rinse, repeat.
-And because digital imaging can be exploited to create and enhance content, anything can end up in a plate: drawing, photos, text, collage elements – anything you can get into a digital file can become part of your work.
+DTP produces gravure quality prints from UV-sensitive plates without the need for a vacuum or contact frame, transparency films, screens, or carbon tissue while eliminating the need for multiple baths of Ferric Chloride.
+There is no longer the need to go through the laborious process of plate masking, etching, etching again and again, deoxidizing the plate again and again – then rinse, repeat.
+And because digital imaging can be exploited to create and enhance content, anything you desire can end up in a plate: drawing, photos, text, collage elements – anything you can get into a digital file can become part of your work.

-Using any one of many Epson inkjet printers, including X900 printers you will be able to print your image directly onto a plate’s emulsion before exposure.
-This does not require special inks, Epson’s OEM pigment inks work.
-It is even possible that the latest artists’ quality (not office quality) dye based inks will work.
-Plus, because of direct-to-plate, it is now possible to expose directly in the sun, or under fluorescent UV lights as well as point light sources to great effect.
+Using any one of many Epson inkjet printers, including X900 printers, you will be able to print your image directly onto a plate’s emulsion before exposure.
+This does not require special inks; Epson’s OEM pigment inks work, as do Cone inks and other aftermarket inks.
+It is even possible that the newest artists’ quality (not office quality) dye-based inks will work.
+Plus, because of direct-to-plate, it is now possible to expose directly in the sun or under fluorescent UV lights as well as point light sources to great effect.
 Results are far more reliable and repeatable than transparency-based exposures.
-All this adds up to a process that is creatively dialectic by getting to the print much sooner.
+All this adds up to a process that is creatively dialectic by getting to the printing much sooner and with fewer expensive plate-making catastrophes.

-Getting to the print sooner gets you from the plate making process to the art-making process with more energy and experimentation when creating interpretive prints.
-If desired by the class I will add an explanation and demonstration on making film positives which can be the simplest way to add most any manufacturer’s printer to photopolymer gravure.
+Getting to the print sooner gets you from the plate-making process to the art-making process with more energy for refining and experimentation with interpreting your work.
+If desired by the class, I will add an explanation and demonstration on making film positives, which can be the simplest way to add most any manufacturer’s printer to photopolymer gravure.

 Gallery of Direct to Plate prints here.